LorenzBischof/devenv-issue-1718/README.md

 - No messing with ports, projects use https://<PROJECT DIRECTORY>.localhost (and this is configurable).
 - Auto-configuration of Drupal's `settings.php`.
 - Handy scripts for common tasks, like clearing caches, and importing SQL files.
+- (VSCode) pre-configured extensions and completely automated setup of XDebug, just hit the Debug tab and click the play button!

 ## Instructions